 2 bodies recovered, 16 still missing after boat carrying migrants sinks off Florida during Hurricane Ian

-2 bodies recovered, 16 still missing after boat carrying migrants sinks off Florida during Hurricane Ianget the free app

 Two people have been found dead and 16 others were still missing two days after a boat carrying 27 Cuban migrants sank off the coast of Florida as Hurricane Ian slammed into the state, the U.S. Coast Guard said Friday.